The dangers of varicose veins: A detailed analysis

 Influence on quality of life

 Apart from the physical risks, varicose veins can also affect mental health and quality of life.
+Awareness of the appearance of the legs can lead to a decline in self-confidence and social limitations.

 Treatment options